BarrierHT/Practica-Cookies-JS/README.md

 # active-Acount
-El central es web.php, index.html fue un fail xd
+The main file is web.php, index.html was a fail xd.